GluuFederation/docs-ce-prod/training.md

 ## Day 3

-`A Gluu Server is ready with one RP + Cache Refresh working + MFA enabled`
+`Task completed in previous two days: A Gluu Server is ready with one RP + Cache Refresh working + MFA enabled`

  - Install one SAML Service Provider by Shibboleth SP - 1 hour
  - Configure Shib SP with Gluu Server for SAML SSO - 1 hour